 But these legs are positively correlated.
 When Mahomes throws for 275+, Kansas City usually wins, and Kelce usually catches a lot.
 A reasonable correlation-adjusted true probability might be closer to 22 percent, or fair odds of about +355.

-The book's SGP price comes back at +450.
-That looks better than the "independent" calc would suggest, so it feels like a deal.
+The book's SGP price comes back at +280.
+That looks better than the independence calc's +576 would suggest, so it feels like a deal.
 But the actual fair price is +355.
-The book is taking about 17 percent on this ticket, even after acknowledging the correlation.
+At +280 you have to win 26.3 percent of the time to break even, while the true probability is only about 22 percent — the book is overcharging you roughly four points of probability, about a 16 percent tax on this ticket, even after acknowledging the correlation.
 That is the SGP tax.
+The bettor's instinct that "the book gave me a deal because correlated legs should be discounted" is half true — the discount off the naive number exists, but the book keeps most of it and still prices the ticket above fair.

 Where SGPs can actually have edge